1. Check the deadlines

 After you have enrolled, you can visit Canvas, the UvA’s virtual learning environment, in order to complete the Matching and to look up additional information on the further procedure and the deadline.

-After you have been admitted to the programme, you will be placed in the Intake course in Canvas.
+From mid-July, after you have been admitted to the programme, you will be invited to an Intake course in Canvas (the digital study platform of the UvA).
+This invitation will be sent to the email address you have registered in Studielink.
 You are required to confirm your participation in the programme by means of this course.
 Confirming your participation is necessary in order for you to be registered for first-semester courses.
-From mid-July, you will receive information about this via the email address you have registered in Studielink.
-Thus, please ensure that your email address has been correctly registered in Studielink.

 A student ID card is a personal card which serves as proof of identity for examinations or borrowing library books.
 You will receive instructions on how to request your student ID card.